nekoNight653/PromptGenerator/README.md

 or you can specify which genres and how many from said genre you want!

-It has image prompts and text prompts
+It has image prompts, text prompts, and a way to get prompts from all prompt types

-Current version 1.2.4
+Current version 1.3

 Changes: